Showing posts with label ocean. Show all posts

 The 2024 temperature anomaly in the Northern Hemisphere was much higher than the world 2024 temperature anomaly, as illustrated by the above images.
 The difference between the land and ocean anomalies is even larger, the 2024 temperature anomaly on land was 1.9°C, while the ocean anomaly was 0.92°C, as illustrated by the image below.

-Note that, when using a genuinely pre-industrial base, the anomalies will be even higher.
+Note also that 1951-1980 is a relatively recent period; when compared with a genuinely pre-industrial base, temperature anomalies will be even higher.

 In conclusion, to call the 2024 temperature anomaly on land in the Northern Hemisphere extraordinary is an understatement.
 There is an unacceptable danger that the temperature rise will accelerate further, hitting areas on land in the Northern Hemisphere hard, which is where after all most people live.